La Jara, Colorado

 La Jara is a statutory town in Conejos County, Colorado, United States.
 The population was 730 at the 2020 United States census.

+History

+Catawba converts to Mormonism who settled in Colorado from South Carolina helped to establish the settlement of La Jara.

 Geography

 La Jara is in the San Luis Valley region of Colorado.
 U.S. Route 285 passes through La Jara, leading north 14 mi to Alamosa and south 20 mi to the New Mexico border and beyond.

 According to the United States Census Bureau, the town has a total area of 0.9 km2, all land.